facebook pixel Articles about Dining tables by New England Table Company

 by Ronald Lohse

-A walnut farmhouse table built for a Newburyport floral boutique eventually found its forever home in a New England couple’s kitchen after an unexpected journey.
+A walnut farmhouse table built for a Newburyport floral boutique eventually found its home in a New England couple’s kitchen after an unexpected journey.

 by Ronald Lohse